About The Harvey World Herald

 Visit our LinkedIn page to learn more about careers with the Harvey World Herald.

-The Harvey World Herald is part of the Tiny News Collective, a national initiative to jumpstart 500 small newsrooms across America in 3 years.
+The Harvey World Herald is part of the Tiny News Collective, a national initiative to jumpstart small newsrooms across America in communities historically excluded from media and journalism.

-Our newsroom is proudly supported by the LION Publishers, News Catalyst, Google News Initiative, and Knight-Lenfest fund.
+Our newsroom is proudly supported by the LION Publishers, News Catalyst, Google News Initiative, Knight-Lenfest fund, the Field Foundation of Illinois, and the National Association of Black Journalists-Chan Zuckerberg Initiative Black Press Grant Program.